 Emergency Room Orthopaedics

-The PA residents will dedicate 2 1/2 to 3 of the twelve months of their training to surgical first assisting at two local area hospitals: Saint Bernadine’s Medical Center and Redlands Community Hospital.
+The PA residents will dedicate 2 1/2 to 3 of the twelve months of their training to surgical first assisting at three local area hospitals: St. Bernadine Medical Center, Redlands Community Hospital, and San Antonio Community Hospital.

-The Orthopaedic Department of Arrowhead Regional Medical Center has affiliations with Loma Linda University, Western University of Health Sciences, Touro University, and University of Southern California to provide clinical rotations to MD and PA students.
+The Orthopaedic Care Center at Arrowhead Regional Medical Center has affiliations with Loma Linda University, Western University of Health Sciences, and Touro University to provide clinical rotations to MD and PA students.

 Admission Process and Timetable:

-At the time an applicant inquires about the residency he/she is provided with an application, brochure, entry requirements, and contact information for any questions.
+At the time an applicant inquires about the Fellowship they are provided with an application, brochure, entry requirements, and contact information for any questions.

-All applicants must have successfully completed the appropriate training prior to beginning the residency.
-Prior to beginning the residency program the accepted individual must at a minimum:
+All applicants must have successfully completed the appropriate training prior to beginning the Fellowship.
+Prior to beginning the Fellowship the accepted individual must at a minimum:

-- Present evidence that she/he is legally employable in the State of California
+- Present evidence of being legally employable in the State of California

 - Graduate of an accredited Primary Care Physician Assistant Program